NicholasSamaroo/BigData/HetioNet/README.md

 - After the data has been loaded in, follow these instructions to run the program:
-	In your system terminal, cd into into the folder with our files, then run: python HetioNet.py "DISEASE_NAME"
+	In your system terminal, cd into into the folder with our files, then run:
+	-python HetioNet.py "DISEASE_NAME"
-		IMPORTANT - DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file or nodes_test.tsv
+		- IMPORTANT - DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file or nodes_test.tsv

 **INTRUCTIONS FOR RUNNING QUERY 2**
 ---------------------------------